 How to serve

 This is such a hearty soup that you don't need any accompaniments, except maybe some fresh basil, and an obscene amount of vegan cheese over the top.
 Violife Parmesan is just perfect for this and is the one I used in the photos.
-My Vegan Feta Cheese, although not Italian, would be amazing crumbled over it too.
+My new vegan ricotta would be amazing with it, as would my Vegan Feta Cheese.